 Bali is a trekker’s paradise, offering a wide variety of trekking routes that take you through lush jungles, beautiful rice terraces, and traditional villages.
 The island is home to several active volcanoes such as Mount Batur and Mount Agung, both of which offer challenging and rewarding trekking experiences.

 Ocean Earth Travel offers guided trekking expeditions to some of the most beautiful and untouched areas of the island.
-Our experienced guides will take you on an adventure through the island’s lush jungles, rice paddies and traditional villages, giving you a chance to see the real Bali and experience the island’s culture and way of life.
+Our experienced guides will take you on an adventure through the island’s lush jungles, rice paddies and traditional villages.
+Giving you a chance to see the real Bali and experience the island’s culture and way of life.
 Whether you’re a beginner or an experienced trekker, we offer a variety of trekking routes to suit your level.
-You will be able to see the most beautiful sunrises from the top of the volcanoes, and discover the hidden waterfalls and temples.
+You will see the most beautiful sunrises from the top of the volcanoes, and discover the hidden waterfalls and temples.
 With us, you can explore the natural beauty and rich culture of Bali and make unforgettable memories.

 Best time to visit

-Bali is a tropical island that can be visited all year round, however, the best time to visit depends on your preferences and what you want to do while you are there.
-The dry season, which runs from April to October, is the most popular time to visit Bali as the weather is sunny and dry.
+Bali is a tropical island that can be visited all year round.
+However, the best time to visit depends on your preferences and what you want to do while you are there.
+The most popular time to visit Bali as the weather is sunny and dry which runs from April to October.
 This is the best time for outdoor activities such as surfing, hiking, and scuba diving.
 The shoulder months of April, May, September and October are considered the best time to visit as the weather is still good and the crowds are not as heavy as in the peak summer months.
 If you’re looking for a quieter and more relaxed experience, the wet season, which runs from November to March, is a good time to visit as it is less crowded and the prices are lower.
 The wet season can be a great time to visit Bali if you’re looking to relax and enjoy the island’s cultural and spiritual experiences.